biolab/orange3/doc/development/source/tutorial-responsive-gui.rst

    :end-before: end-snippet-4

-And finally the `_update` function that will start/schedule all updates.
+And finally the `_update` function (from :download:`OWLearningCurveC.py <orange-demo/orangedemo/OWLearningCurveC.py>`)
+that will start/schedule all updates.

 .. literalinclude:: orange-demo/orangedemo/OWLearningCurveC.py
    :start-after: start-snippet-5